The Certificate, even if recorded on a professional register, is never enough

 Auditor competence, then, goes beyond a knowledge of the standard or the completion of a Certified Auditor Course.

-So, the application of what knowledge and skills must an auditor demonstrate?
+So, what knowledge and skills must a Lead Auditor demonstrate?

 Can a Training Organization or a professional body determine an ISO Auditor's competence?